 The estate of Ronald Basham, Sr., filed an asbestos suit against 96 defendant corporations in Madison County Circuit Court Nov.
-14, claiming he was exposed to asbestos while employed as a carpenter from 1964-2005. included asbestos in their products, when the defendants knew or should have known that the asbestos fibers would have a toxic, poisonous and highly deleterious effect upon his health;
+14, claiming he was exposed to asbestos while employed as a carpenter from 1964-2005.

 Some of the defendants include AutoZone, Bondex, DaimlerChrysler, Dow Chemical, Ford Motor Company, General Electric, Goodyear, John Crane, The Pep Boys, Sears and Western Auto.

 According to the complaint, Basham was a resident of Indiana.
 He worked in Illinois at some point in his career, but the suit does not specify when or where.